runletapp/website/docs/cli/signin.md

 :::note

-A QR-Code is also provided to help sign in with you mobile phone on head-less servers.
+A QR-Code is also provided to help sign in with your mobile phone on head-less servers.

 :::